 That sounded great, but I wasn’t fully convinced.
 My wife threw cold water on the idea by claiming we already have enough credit cards (she has six, I have four).
 My hesitation was partially my aversion to annual fees (this card charges $95 after waiving the fee in year one), but also a nagging feeling we might be able to do better elsewhere.

 It turns out we’re already doing better.
 Our existing portfolio of no-annual-fee cash back cards easily beats the Gold Delta SkyMiles card in all categories.
 Two miles per dollar on Delta purchases?
-We could get three on our Wells Fargo Propel American Express® Card (along with other types of travel, including gas, as well as dining and streaming services).
+We could get three points on our Wells Fargo Propel American Express® Card (along with other types of travel, including gas stations, as well as dining and select streaming services).
 One mile per dollar on everything else?
-Our Capital One Quicksilver Card gives 1.5 percent back on everything, our Chase Freedom has rotating 5 percent categories and our Blue Cash Everyday® Card from American Express offers 3 percent back on groceries and 2 percent at department stores.
-I couldn’t justify putting any spending on the Delta card after earning the sign-up bonus.
+Our Capital One Quicksilver Card gives 1.5 percent back on everything, our Chase Freedom has rotating 5 percent categories and our Blue Cash Everyday® Card from American Express offers 3 percent back on U.S. supermarket purchases (on up to $6,000 annually, then 1%) and 2 percent at select U.S. department stores.
+I couldn’t justify putting any spending on the Delta card after earning the welcome bonus.

-If I decide to sign up for a travel card that charges an annual fee, I’d be better off with the Chase Sapphire Reserve because of its 50,000-point sign-up bonus (worth a minimum of $750 in travel) and its 3x travel and dining categories (which at least match my Propel card).
+If I decide to sign up for a travel card that charges an annual fee, I’d be better off with the Chase Sapphire Reserve because of its 50,000-point sign-up bonus (after you spend $4,000 in the first 3 months from account opening), which is worth a minimum of $750 in travel, and its 3x travel and dining categories (which at least match my Propel card).
 If I had the Sapphire Reserve, I could pool those points with my Chase Freedom points and transfer to partners such as United and JetBlue, or book travel directly through Chase for a 50 percent bonus.
 I’d also get free airport lounge access and Global Entry/TSA PreCheck (unlike the Delta card) and what I view as the most generous travel insurance perks in the industry.

 I also like the idea of transferable points because I worry about becoming too dependent on a single airline.
 We have tons of options in New York, and Delta might not always have the best price or schedule.
 For example, JetBlue has a comparable spring break flight that costs $162 ($109 less than Delta) per person.
 I think my family’s travel needs are best met by keeping our options open, and that’s ultimately why I passed on the Gold Delta SkyMiles Card.